nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 It is possible to configure the Security Server Sidecar to adjust the logging level so that it is less verbose.

-To configure the logging level, we must set the environment variable XROAD_LOG_LEVEL, the value of this variable could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
-By default, if the environment variable is not set, the logging level will be INFO.
+To do this, set the environment variable XROAD_LOG_LEVEL.
+The value of this variable can be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
+If the environment variable is not set, the logging level will be INFO by default.

-To set the environment variable we can either edit the /etc/environment file or run:
+To set the environment variable, you can either edit the `/etc/environment` file or run:

 ```bash
 export XROAD_LOG_LEVEL=<logging level value>